-2.43 In order to successfully realise the development potential of the Central Area and Western Corridor, parallel enabling investment will be needed.
-Transportation and flooding and land remediation are two three key areas requiring specific mention (see below).
+2.43 In order to successfully realise the development potential of the Central Area and Western Corridor the Enterprise Area, parallel enabling investment will be needed.
+Transportation and flooding and land remediation are three key areas requiring specific mention.

 Transportation